mayukh551/Movie-Sucess-Predictor/Readme.md

 [OMDb API](https://www.omdbapi.com/) :

-For IMDB Rating, Rotten Tomatoes, Director
+For IMDB Rating, Rotten Tomatoes, Director Name

 [TMDB](https://developers.themoviedb.org/3/) :
 - To extract the list of movies performed by an actor / actress